Skip to Content

 Crowd Calendars and Rope Drop Strategies

 Rope Drop: Arrive at least 30 minutes before park opening.
-It’s the best time to ride headliners like Seven Dwarfs Mine Train or Slinky Dog Dash without Genie+.
+It’s the best time to ride headliners like Seven Dwarfs Mine Train or Slinky Dog Dash without a Lightening Lane.

 Crowd Calendar: Use crowd calendars from TouringPlans or WDW Prep School to pick low-traffic days.